 Of course, there’s an online interface allowing you to manage your backups from anywhere – or to restore older versions of your files, if there are any.
 You can access it by clicking here ›

-You’ll run BackUp on Windows 8, 7, Vista, XP, Server 2008 or 2003, with at least a 1 GHz Pentium 4 processor, 512MB RAM, and 1 GB of free hard drive space.
+You’ll run BackUp on Windows 8, 7, Vista or XP, with at least a 1 GHz Pentium 4 processor, 512MB RAM, and 1 GB of free hard drive space.
 Your Internet connection allows at least 128 kbit/s upload speed.

 Try avast!
 BackUp free for 30 days.
 During that time, you’ll get 25 GB for your files.

 1. On 8 April 2014, Microsoft stops support for Internet Explorer browsers running on Windows XP.
 This will put your computer and data, such as credit card and online banking details, at greater risk to hackers and malware.

 2. Several browser alternatives exist, but we at AVAST use and recommend Chrome, as we find it to be the most-secure option available.